English Comprehension

 Social Media – An Insidious Addiction That Steals Your Time

 Social Media has become prevalent in the lives of billions of people worldwide.
 If you have a cellphone, you have social media, for better or worse.
 Now, don’t get me wrong.
-I’m not saying that all social media is bad or everything about a specific site is bad.
+I’m not saying that all social media is bad or that everything about a specific site is bad.
 However, it’s crucial to recognize that the bad far outweighs the good.
 And the distractions far outweigh the usefulness.
-So, let’s look at social media in general and some of the most popular social media sites, their primary focus, and what they can do for us and to us.
+So, let’s look at social media in general and some of the most popular platforms, their primary focus, and what they can do for us and to us.

 Pros and Cons of Social Media in General

 Social media has dramatically changed the world, for good and for bad.
-But there’s no going back to pre-social media, so let’s look at how to take advantage of its benefits and minimize its liabilities.
+However, there’s no going back to pre-social media, so let’s look at how to take advantage of its benefits and minimize its liabilities.

 Some Pros of Social Media